 When this does happen, we want to hear about it as quickly as possible, to respond and to put in place measures to stop it from happening again.

 We also welcome feedback from people who have benefitted from our services as this is encouraging to staff and volunteers.
-Please share your experiences with a member of staff or follow this link and use our Sharing Your Story page
+You can share your experiences and feedback online by visiting this link IWantGreatCare.

 What we will ensure if you make a complaint